flaxsearch/BioSolr/swat4ls_demo/README.md

 Now we can open up our example application by browsing to [http://localhost:8080/](http://localhost:8080/).

 Let's try some example searches.
-Most of the GWAS data is concerned with the links between SNPs and diseases - so let's try a search for "Diabetes".
+Most of the GWAS data is concerned with the links between SNPs and diseases - so let's try a search for "Lung cancer".
-Looks like we get 96 results - and most of these are results from the "Diabetes" journal.

-TODO - find some good ontology expansion queries - measurements might show this, or else find expanded diseases
+Looks like we get 31 results, all containing lung cancer in the title or the association line, so for example:

+> 1. Deciphering the impact of common genetic variation on lung cancer risk: a genome-wide association study.
+>       Broderick P - Cancer Res
+>       rs4254535 is associated with Lung cancer

+But what if we want all lung diseases?
+We could try searching for `lung disease` - but this only gives us 3 results, probably not what we want.
+We can try just searching for `lung`, which looks a little better - 49 results this time, some of them are lung cancer but there's also stuff about lung function, so this isn't ideal either.

+Let's try another example.
+We could search for `schizophrenia` - this gives us nice results, we get 51 documents that seems to be annotated to schizophrenia or treatment responses in schizophrenia.
+But what if we want other mental disorders?
+If we search for `mental disorder` we get no results.

-Let's kill our search web application and move on to installing BioSolr.
+BioSolr's ontology expansion plugin will help us improve these search results a lot.
+So let's kill our search web application and move on to installing BioSolr.

 #### Additional Tasks

+- [x] Try searching for other diseases that you might expect to find results for
+- [x] What happens if you search by other anatomical features?
+Try `heart` or `liver`
+- [x] Does checking the boxes to include parent or child labels help?
+- [x] Can you find measurements?
+For example, you could try searching for `blood markers`
 - [x] You can explore the source code for this webapp by looking in the `webapp/` directory of this Github repository.

 ## Part Four - Install BioSolr plugins